New documentary highlights unsolved murder of Civil Rights era

 How did you become familiar the Wharlest Jackson story, and what struck you about this case?

 Lichtenstein: It actually goes back to John Lewis.
 I had had a lifelong friendship with him that began when I worked with him when I was 15, when he was running for Congress in Atlanta where I grew up.
-And I had been talking with him about a possible film about forgiveness, which was sparked by a moment when a former clan member who had beaten John Lewis during the civil rights movement had come forward and asked for forgiveness.
+And I had been talking with him about a possible film about forgiveness, which was sparked by a moment when a former Klan member who had beaten John Lewis during the civil rights movement had come forward and asked for forgiveness.

-I was in his office talking about that with him and with his press secretary, and she shifted my focus over to the Emmett Till act, which they had introduced and the cases, what were called the cold cases at the time.
+I was in his office talking about that with him and with his press secretary, and she shifted my focus over to the Emmett Till Act, which they had introduced and the cases, what were called the cold cases at the time.
 And that’s really where it started.

 I got interested in the Wharlest Jackson story in particular because I discovered that there was a treasure trove of archival footage filmed by Ed Pincus back in 1965 and in 1967, right after his murder.
 And you know, with any historical story, you want images to be able to tell that story.
-So there were obviously over a 120 cases or people who were included in the Emmett Till act.
+So there were obviously over a 120 cases or people who were included in the Emmett Till Act.
 But this felt like an opportunity to really be able to tell a story and bring it to life because this footage existed.

 Richen: I was really struck by the incredible archive footage.
 That’s really what got me and what’s so unusual about the project.
 And then also the fact that the film told the story of the Deacons for Defense in Natchez, Mississippi.
 And I had been a bit obsessed with the Deacons for a few years at that time, having just heard about them and had read the book about them.
 And so when I found out that this story told part of the Deacons for Defense Story, it was an immediate yes for me.